 Balut in China

 I have eaten the fermented duck embryo in Yiwu and Linjiang and both times you also add vinegar, but with the addition of super Chinese hot sauce.
-Very decent.
+It is also often eaten without anything at all added, which I am not so keen on.
+Linjiang is a really cool place to visit, which you can see on our borderlands tour.

-I’ve been assured I did this wrong, but I once purchased it from the roadside on a bus trip to Cao Bang, I had it raw with no flavoring.
-I was not a fan.
+I’ve been assured I did this wrong, but I once purchased it from the roadside on a bus trip to Cao Bang, The big mistake that I made here was not only to buy 3 (thinking that they were eggs), but buying three without any kind of seasoning.
+I was pretty much ready to vomit by the third.
+This is not a dish to have raw.